The Complexity Landscape of Fixed-Parameter Directed Steiner Network Problems: An algorithm to find optimal solutions of bounded treewidth: proof of

 To conclude the proof, we need to show that the algorithm stores a network with cost at most that of $N$ in the entry $T[i,Q,U,I,B,\mc{A}]$.
 Let $\gamma(E(\widetilde N))$ denote the total cost of all edges of a network~$\widetilde N$.
 As \autoref{clm:union} shows, the algorithm considers at some point $N'=N'_1\cup N'_2$ as a potential candidate for the entry $T[i,Q,U,I,B,\mc{A}]$, hence in the end the algorithm stores in this entry a partial solution with cost not more than $\gamma(E(N'))$.
 Thus the only thing we need to show is that $\gamma(E(N'))\le \gamma(E(N))$.
 As $U_1\cap U_2$ separates $N_1$ and $N_2$, the only edges that $N_1$ and $N_2$ can share are the edges in $U_1\cap U_2$, that is, $\gamma(E(N))=\gamma(E(N_1))+\gamma(E(N_2))-\gamma(E(N[U_1\cap U_2]))$.
 By property~\ref{it:I}, every edge of $N[U_1\cap U_2]$ appears in both $N'_1$ and $N'_2$.
 This means that $N'_1$ and $N'_2$ share at least this set of edges (they can potentially share more edges outside of~$U_1\cap U_2$).
 Therefore, we have $\gamma(E(N'))\leq \gamma(E(N'_1))+\gamma(E(N'_2))-\gamma(E(N[U_1\cap U_2]))=\gamma(E(N))$, what we had to show. \end{proof}

 Since an optimum solution is minimal, we may set $M$ to an optimum solution to $H$ in \autoref{lem:alg-tw}.
 If we also set $D=D_M$ and $Q=R$ in the lemma we get that $A_j=\emptyset$ for each $j\in\{1,\ldots,c\}$.
 Any entry of the table for which $Q=R$ and $A_j=\emptyset$ for each $A_j\in\mc{A}$ contains a feasible solution to pattern $H$ or is empty, due to property~\ref{it:R}.
-Hence if $M$ has treewidth $\omega$ and $H$ is the union of $c$ in- and out-stars, by \autoref{lem:alg-tw} there is an $i$ such that entry $T[i,Q,U,I,B,\mc{A}]$ will contain a feasible network with cost at most that of $M$, i.e.\ an optimum solution to $H$.
+Hence if $M$ has treewidth $\omega$ and $H$ is the union of $c$ in- and out-stars, by \autoref{lem:alg-tw} there is an $i$ such that entry $T[i,Q,U,I,B,\mc{A}]$ will contain a feasible network with cost at most that of $M$, i.e., an optimum solution to $H$.
 By searching all entries of the table for which $Q=R$ and $A_j=\emptyset$ for each $A_j\in\mc{A}$ we can thus find the optimum solution to $H$.
-Hence to prove \autoref{crl:alg}, it remains to bound the running time of our algorithm.